 WANNA READ A REVIEW OF THIS MUSIC FESTIVAL, GLEANING IDEAS ON HOW YOU CAN BETTER YOUR OWN PROJECTS BY FOCUSING ON DIVERSIFYING AND IMPROVING CONTENT?
 CLICK HERE TO KEEP ON READING!

 Most people shy away from differing opinions.
 I embrace them!
 Nirvana is my favorite band, IDKFA dislikes them, and our debate fortified my opinion.
 Our differing opinions on Avenged Sevenfold, Metallica’s recent tour opener, converged in a civil way.
-They are William’s (Keyboard Kommander lead programmer) favorite band, IDKFA thought they were mediocre, and I’d see them again.
+They were someone I once knew’s favorite band, IDKFA thought they were below average, and I’d see them again.
 Since “all opinions are valid,” let’s consider the psychology of opinions, especially: why get offended over opinions?

 (The) Melvins have the musicianship and showmanship that could have made them the biggest band in the world.
 If they cared.
 They would have been bigger than Nirvana if they removed anything weird about their slightly inaccessible brand of heavy rock.
 They have the relentless work ethic to compete with The Beatles.
 Would compromising their sound be worth the money and fame?
 Would they still be the same Melvins?
 Or would they fade from relevance?